semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard.md

 To change the projects filter:

 1. Click the <i class="fa-solid fa-sliders"></i> **All projects** button.
-2. Select the project(s) from the drop-down box.
-The Dashboard, including all widgets, reloads to reflect data from the selected project(s).
+2. Select projects from the drop-down box.
+The Dashboard, including all widgets, reloads to reflect data from the selected projects.

 ## Summarizing the security posture of a project